Andrew-Sanger/Andrew-Sanger/README.md

 #### [Project 5 - Library Management System GUI](https://github.com/Andrew-Sanger/University-Project-05)
 *(Java)*
 The second project in the Programming 2 course.
 This Java project uses a lot of advanced programming techniques and builds upon the first Programming 1 project by creating an easy to use GUI.

-***NOTE: Some of the code contained within these assignments was written by the Professor, and is labelled as such at the top of the code.
-Anything else is my own creation.***